atteneder/glTFast/Documentation~/glTFast.md

 ### Editor Import

+You can move/copy *glTF* files into your project's *Assets* folder, similar to other 3D formats. *glTFast* will import them to native Unity prefabs and add them to the asset database.

+Don't forget to also copy over companion buffer (`.bin`) and image files!
+The file names and relative paths cannot be changed, otherwise references may break.

-To convert your glTF asset into a native Unity prefab, just move/copy it and all its companioning buffer and texture files into the *Assets* folder of your Unity project.
-It'll get imported into the Asset Database automatically.
-Select it in the Project view to see detailed settings and import reports in the Inspector.
-Expand it in the Project View to see the components (Scenes, Meshes, Materials, AnimationClips and Textures) that were imported.
+Select a glTF in the Project view to see its import settings and eventual warnings/errors in the Inspector.
+Expand it in the Project View to see the imported components (Scenes, Meshes, Materials, AnimationClips and Textures).

 ## Project Setup